Background

 Context and Updates to the QIO Tool

-2023 Update: The QIO Tool is embedded in the EI Colorado data system.
-The ability to score IFSPs directly in the data system provides the assessor a more seamless user experience.
-State and local EI broker assessors are able to perform QIOs on the same IFSPs simultaneously.
-There are also improvements regarding transparency and timely feedback.
-All users can access printable QIO forms to see the full details of each submission – including each criteria that was selected or not selected per section and any comments entered in the comment boxes.
+The QIO Tool is embedded in the EI Colorado data system.
+The ability to score IFSPs directly in the data system provides the assessor with a more seamless user experience.
+There are features regarding transparency and timely feedback.
+All users can access printable QIO forms to see the full details of each submission, including each criterion that was selected or not selected per section, and any comments entered in the comment boxes.

 After using the QIO Tool for many years, EI Colorado has determined that an overall score of 2.0 indicates the IFSP reviewed is a quality IFSP.
 The original terminology of “Acceptable” is still accurate, but a score of 2.0 does mean that the IFSP meets quality standards.